Eco-warrior hacks

 Eat local produce

 When it comes to top sustainability tips, food is something we often gloss over.
-However, the worldwide distribution of food and the wastage caused by restaurants and cafes is a huge contributor to CO2 emissions.
+However, the worldwide distribution of food and the waste caused by restaurants and cafes is a huge contributor to CO2 emissions.
 An easy way to improve your carbon footprint is to say no to shipped fruits and avoid the international foods aisle, instead opting for seasonal produce from trustworthy sellers and farmers’ markets.
 And, if you’re feeling really inspired, why not get green-fingered by growing your own fruit and veg?
 You’ll enjoy the freshest food while cutting down on plastic bags and packaging in the process.

 At Oliver’s Travels, we’re all about living like a local when travelling abroad.
 That’s why so many of our luxury villas are within walking distance of food markets and authentic restaurants, allowing you to support the local community throughout your holiday.